Chart Color Schemes

 While Far South West retains a healthy unemployment rate of 3.8%, recent employment declines have impacted its national performance ranking

-Far South West has a diverse workforce with both white and blue collar jobs, with essential services well represented.
-As of June 2025, the unemployment rate is 3.8%.
+Far South West has a balanced workforce comprising white and blue collar jobs, with well-represented essential services sectors.
+Its unemployment rate is 3.8%.

 Frequently Asked Questions - Employment